 Heracles called for help to his charioteer Iolaus who burned the stump of each head as soon as it was struck off to prevent others growing in its place.
 Finally Heracles cut off the immortal head of the Hydra and buried it under a heavy rock by the roadside.
 He slit open the body of the Hydra and dipped his arrows in its poisonous gall.

 Hydra winds across the pages of John Flamsteed’s Atlas Coelestis (1729).
 On its back are Corvus and Crater, associated with it in legend.
-Because of the constellation’s extreme length, it required fold-outs to fit on one chart.
+Because of the constellation’s extreme length, fold-outs were required to fit it on one chart.
 On Johann Bode’s Uranographia atlas, the head and tail of Hydra overlap onto neighbouring charts.
 Bode gave Hydra the alternative name Serpens Aquaticus.

 A second legend associates the water-snake with the constellations of the Crow (Corvus) and the Cup (Crater) that lie on its back.
 In this story, the crow was sent by Apollo to fetch water in the bowl, but loitered to eat figs from a tree.
 When the crow eventually returned to Apollo it blamed the water-snake for blocking the spring.
 But Apollo knew that the crow was lying, and punished the bird by placing him in the sky, where the water-snake eternally prevents him from drinking out of the bowl.